ADBeta/psx-comBINe/README.md

 works for specific situations.
 See [Usage.md](https://github.com/ADBeta/psx-comBINe/blob/main/Usage.md) for more info
 * Improved speed and stability of the program - Around 30% less processing overhead
-* Changed the sourcecode to use more modern and type-safe declaration types

 **What's next?**
 * I plan to branch off this program to have a GUI, so it's more user friendly to